-If you’re reading this, you’re likely to be a small player in the market.
-For small retail players, one way to succeed in the market is to observe demand and supply.
+If you’re reading this, you’re likely to be a minor player in the market.
+For small retail traders, one way to succeed in the market is to observe demand and supply.
 And the best way to do so is to follow the big players.

 Who are the big players?
 The banks?
 The hedge funds?
 The pension funds?

-Any individual, entity, or group that trades large volume is a big player.
+Any individual, entity, or group that trades large volumes is a big player.
 It does not matter who they are or what we call them.

-Here, you will learn how to implement this volume concept for reversal trading.
+Here, you will learn how to take advantage of this idea and implement it for reversal trading.

-Reversal trading is rewarding.
-Catching the start of a new trend is one of the most profitable trades.
-But it is also risky and has a high chance of failure.
+Trading reversals is rewarding, as catching the start of a new trend is one of the most profitable trades – the best-case scenario for traders.
+But trading reversals is also risky and has a high chance of failure.

 Reversal Trading Approach